Human Factors Psychology Degree and Career Guide

 Salary and Job Outlook

-According to the Bureau of Labor Statistics (BLS), psychologists earned a median salary of $80,370 as of May 2019.2 The HFES reported that the average salary for a human factors and ergonomics professional is highest in the Southwest at $146,759, followed by that of professionals in the Northeast at $131,514.1 Among the other regions, base salaries averaged from $108,381 in the East Central region to $126,208 in New England.1 Additionally, the HFES survey reported that human factors and ergonomics professionals with doctoral degrees earned 9% to 13% more than those with master’s degrees.1 With the field of psychology expected to grow by 14% through 2028 and with technology being ever-evolving, those looking to enter the field of human factors and engineering should be able to expect a promising career.3
+According to the Bureau of Labor Statistics (BLS), “all other” psychologists, including human factors psychologists, earned an average annual salary of $99,560 as of May 2022.2 The 2017 HFES survey reported that the average salary for a human factors and ergonomics professional is highest in the Southwest at $146,759, followed by that of professionals in the Northeast at $131,514.1 Among the other regions, base salaries averaged from $108,381 in the East Central region to $126,208 in New England.1 The survey also reported that human factors and ergonomics professionals with doctoral degrees earned 9% to 13% more than those with master’s degrees.1 With the field of psychology expecting a 2% growth through 2030 and with technology being ever-evolving, those looking to enter the field of human factors and engineering should be able to expect a reliable career.3

 Additional Resources